✅ SOFA-2 Score (2025 Update‼️): Modern Sequential Organ Failure Assessment for ICU

 🔷 Performance Improvement

-AUROC increased from 0.77 to 0.79 with enhanced clinical face validity, standardization, and reclassification accuracy—meaningful improvements in both statistical performance and real-world usability.
+Statistical performance improved with enhanced clinical face validity, standardization, and reclassification accuracy—meaningful improvements in both statistical performance and real-world usability.

 📖 Frequently Asked Questions